 - Abandonment.
 This means you or your spouse left the marriage and have no intention of returning to the union.

 - Adultery.
 Typically, adultery means having sexual relations with someone other than your spouse.
-A victim of rape isn't considered adulterous.
+A victim of rape isn't considered adulterous, however.

 - Cruel or inhuman treatment.
-Physical or emotional abuses are examples of cruel and inhuman treatment that could be grounds for a divorce.
+Physical or emotional abuse are examples of cruel and inhuman treatment that could be grounds for a divorce.

 In some cases, you may have more than one reason for seeking a divorce.
 Make sure to discuss the implications of each with your legal counsel.

 When a Contested Divorce May Be the Right Option

 Uncontested divorces are typically faster and less expensive than contested divorces.
 However, there are circumstances when a contested divorce may still be the best option:

 - It's the only way for you to end the marriage and move on with your life.